-Le Wagon is a 9-week Ruby on Rails focused bootcamp based out of Paris and other various locations.
-With a community of students with various backgrounds (engineers, journalists, architects, designers, etc.), applicants will join an exciting tech community.
+Le Wagon offers 9-week full-time and 24-week part-time courses in Web Development and Data Science at 39 campuses across the world.
+The 24-week part-time course meets on weekday evenings and Saturdays.
+With a community of students with various backgrounds (engineers, journalists, architects, designers, etc.), applicants join an exciting tech community.
 All the students of Le Wagon share the same technical background and apply industry best practices.
 This mix between diversity & technical expertise makes the community unique.

 Le Wagon Reviews

 - Le wagon Paris 🔥- 7/26/2020Benoît • Web developer • Student • Course: Web Development Course - Full-time • Campus: Paris • Verified via GitHubBefore started my amazing experience at Le Wagon Paris, i was working as a nurse for 3 years.

 I've heard some people who had a wonderfull experience and now i know why !
 Le wagon gave me the opportunity to learn coding so fast, they have a great pedagogy and they share their passion every day.
 You just need to know that you won't be

 disappointed no matter your level in code !

 One good point with Le Wagon is that you can continue the experience as a teacher assistant with the others students, and you be part of the community of the Alumni, which is very helpfull when you need it !